Missouri wine: Industry

 The wine industry in Missouri is growing rapidly.
-Missouri has about 1700 acre planted in grapes.
+Missouri has more than 1600 acre planted in grapes.
 In 2008 over 888,000 gallons of Missouri wine was sold.
 The market share of Missouri wine within the state was 7.95% in 2008.
 The wine industry in Missouri has consistently grown for over a decade, in 2009 97 wineries were producing select Missouri wines.
 These were supported by over 400 local vineyards.
 Missouri's winery count was over 126 by 2016.
 Many of these are small "mom and pop" wineries that have become favorite day-trip sites for many.
 The four largest wineries in Missouri are (in order): St. James Winery, Stone Hill Winery, Les Bourgeois Winery, and Meramec Vineyards Winery.
 Missouri is home to five wine trails which host wine events and festivals year round and encourage weekend getaways to some of the established wine regions in the state.

 A state tax on wine imposed in 1984, now 12 cents per gallon, supports the state Missouri Wine and Grape Program, which provides scientific and marketing support for Missouri wines.
 The state hired a viticulturalist to assist in restoring the wine industry.
 Missouri State University's fruit experiment station began working with winemakers to determine grape varieties suitable for Missouri's climate.
 The state government hopes to encourage the local wine industry by promoting Missouri regionalism: integrating grape agriculture with winemaking, the restaurant business, and tourism.

 Missouri State University's Mountain Grove Cellars, part of the Missouri State University - Mountain Grove Campus Fruit Experimentation Station - is a wholly university-owned and operated wine grape producing vineyard.

 The University of Missouri's Grape and Wine Institute (GWI) researches best winemaking and grape growing practices and how they impact the growth of the wine industry in Missouri and the Midwest.
 The University of Missouri has had some interest in developing a grape-growing education program.
 Many of the grape growers and winemakers received some instruction from California universities to supplement their studies.